My wife has cancer – great results after an eventful summer

 Food is not going down well for her right now, and meals will get stuck.
 If we are really unlucky, her evening meal will cause her to be sick, but usually it will take a bit of time to settle.
 Whilst she recovers, I will tidy away the dinner stuff, set the dishwasher, wash up and sort any remaining laundry she will have left by the machine.
 I will then get any other jobs done that require attention around the house.

 This will include trying to fix things that may have broken during the day.
-My wife has a lack of peripheral vision following her stroke (detailed in this early blog post of mine https://mywifehascancer.blog/archives/66.
+My wife has a lack of peripheral vision following her stroke (detailed in this early blog post on My Wife Has Cancer https://mywifehascancer.blog/archives/66.
 Alot of history can be found in these from 2019).
 This lack of vision means that she may knock things, like a glass out of the cupboard, or a picture off the wall.
 Her lack of strength means that she may have started doing a job around the house, and yet had to give up, so I will go round the house and tidy things away, finish small tasks and so on.

 My wife will be lying on the sofa all evening.
 I feel bad about the evenings, because she will have been on her own alot during the day, yet we cannot all spend the time sat with her watching the television.
 As detailed above, I will be doing chores, and then maybe catching up on some work, while the children will have homework to do.
 We may have 30 minutes or so before we go to bed to spend time with her.
 The balance is hard between trying to keep the house and lives going and spending time with my wife.